ImAxel0/RedNodeEditor/README.md

  ## FEATURES :star:
  - Made specifically for [**RedLoader**](https://github.com/ToniMacaroni/RedLoader/tree/main)
  - **Shareable projects**: share you mod projects with others
- - **Error detection**: detects common errors during the mod making process
+ - **Error detection**: detects common errors when building the mod
  - **Colored graph comments**: comment your node sections with what they do
  - **Node descriptions**: each node when hovered shows a description about what it does or how should be used
  - **Zoom**: zoomable graph editor
  - **Variables**: store values in containers to later use them
  - **Custom events**: alter the node flow and keeps a tidy editor visual
- - **Generic nodes**: expand the modding capabilities beyond the provided nodes
+ - **Generic and Unity nodes**: expand the modding capabilities beyond the provided nodes
  - **200+** available nodes to use

 ---